PcapPlusPlus/pcapplusplus.github.io/docs/install/index.md

 Each release of PcapPlusPlus ships with pre-compiled libraries for a variety of operating systems and GCC versions including:

-- Windows (MinGW, MinGW-w64, Visual Studio 2015)
+- Windows (MinGW, MinGW-w64, Visual Studio)
 - Linux (multiple versions of Ubuntu, Fedora, CentOS)
 - MacOS (multiple versions combined with multiple Xcode versions)